 Can I participate in another pre-orientation program and Mosaic+ Transition Program?

 Yes.
-Students that apply to Mosaic+ Transition Program may also apply to the Third World Transition Program (TWTP), Excellence at Brown, Bonner Community Fellows, and/or International Orientation.
+Students that apply to Mosaic+ Transition Program must also apply and participate in the Third World Transition Program (TWTP) and/or International Orientation.
 Students are also eligible to apply and participate in the NS-Catalyst Pre-Orientaiton program, and Excellence@Brown.

 Will participation in the Mosaic+ Transition Program be graded?
 Is the course for-credit?

 No. This is a 0-credit optional pre-orientation program.
 Completion of the assignments in this course will have no affect on your first-year courses' grades or your official transcript.
 The lessons are exclusively for your benefit to gain a rudimentary understanding of CS concepts and programming languages before taking one of the CS intro courses (CS15, CS17, CS111, or CS19).

 I have a job this summer, can I still participate in the program?

 Yes, we estimate the time commitment is 5 hours per week for the online program.
 We ask that students get as much work as they can done, but recognize that students have busy lives and a lot of priorities to juggle, so the program is intentionally flexible.
 Students will need to be able to move in early on Tuesday August 23 to participate fully in the in-person program.